 Skiing and Snowboarding – With over 5,200 acres of terrain located just steps from our front door, it’s no wonder that Vail is consistently rated as North America’s TOP ski resort.

-Adventure Ridge – Take the Lionshead Gondola where you will find a winter playground and fun for kids and the young at heart.
-There are a number of exciting activities including the tubing park, kid’s snowmobiling, snowshoeing, snow biking and lots more.
+Adventure Ridge – Take the Lionshead Gondola where you will find activities and fun for kids and the young at heart.
+There are a number of exciting activities for winter and summer.

 Snowmobiling – There are numerous snowmobile tours offered by local guides who can show you the White River National Forest from a whole new perspective.
 Tours can last from one to six hours, and transportation and gear are provided.
 For more experienced riders, unguided snowmobile rentals are also available.